-How to Effectively Lead a Project at Work
+Guide to Effective Project Leadership at Work

-Group leadership is multi-faceted.
+Project leadership is multi-faceted.
 To lead a group or project well, the individual must start with competency and knowledge about project or group parameters and goals.
 The leader must also behave ethically while inspiring and coaching the group’s members.

 Competency and Understanding

-It makes sense to assign leadership to someone knowledgeable and competent concerning the project or problem the group will address.
+It makes sense to assign project leadership to someone knowledgeable and competent concerning the project or problem the group will address.
 Choosing someone who has little understanding or experience could make leading a group difficult.
 Individual group members may resent working with someone they don’t think is qualified.
 A person who doesn’t have a handle on information and challenges involved won’t know how to manage the project or make assignments.

 While a company or organization might pick a leader because he or she knows the most about the problem or project, other leadership qualifications are just as important.
 People who know the most, might not be the best choice.

-Creating a Vision and Establishing Goals
+Creating a Vision and Establishing Goals is Important for Project Leadership

 Groups are formed to complete a project or solve a problem.
 Creating and communicating a vision for the group is step one in a successful leadership role.
 To create a positive work atmosphere, a group manager must be able to explain the project and convey its importance to the broader company or organizational goals.
 If a group doesn’t know where it’s headed, or what it is trying to accomplish, it’s not going to cooperate or follow your lead.
 A leader must understand and convey information clearly.